Written by Joe Guglielmetti

 The most convenient launch area is Fort Point, at the end of Ocean House Road, about a half mile from route 77.
 Although just one of the pocket beaches in this area is named Kettle Cove, most locals refer to the whole area with that name.
 Yes, you will want to stop for ice cream at Kettle Cove Creamery, which you pass by on your way in.
 But wait until after you paddle!

-Once you find a good parking spot and unload your gear, the tide level will help you determine the exact location to place your boat in the water, but observe any posted regulations because you’re a good citizen.
-During the launch process, be extra courteous toward the busy local fishermen and women.
+Once you find a good parking spot and unload your gear, the tide level will help you determine the exact location to place your boat in the water, During the launch process, be extra courteous toward the busy local fishermen and women.
 They have a commercial launch right in the middle of the recreational area, and need their space.
-Remember, they always carry knives.

 In a typical summer southwesterly breeze, it’s generally advisable to navigate the island clockwise, or into the wind while at sea, and then downwind through Seal Cove.
 If the wind blows out of the east or southeast, which is more common in foul weather or outside of summer, you’re probably better off moving counter clockwise around the island.